 Complications after breast augmentation surgery include infection, bleeding, capsular contracture, changes to nipple sensation, implant ripples, implant rupture, implant rotation and movement, seromas, poor scars and other breast gland changes over time including cysts and calcium deposits.
 I give my patients a copy of the Australian Society of Plastic Surgeons information sheet, which has more detailed information about these complications.
 If a patient of mine has a complication, I will do my best to sort it out.
 Below is a summary of what I consider to be the more important complications.

 Infections are rare after breast augmentation surgery.
 In severe cases the implant would need to be removed and replaced at a later stage.
-I have not had this happen.
-In about 1:30 cases there may be a minor skin infection for which I prescribe antibiotics as a precautionary measure for a few days.
+This risk is about 1 in every 500 cases.
+In about 1% of cases there may be a minor skin infection for which I prescribe antibiotics as a precautionary measure for a few days.

 Every foreign body inside the body (eg hip joint, heart valve, chemotherapy catheter, shrapnel, windscreen glass) is walled off by scar tissue.